-Concrete is a very versatile material. you can make concrete floors, walls, concrete sinks, and countertops.
-As an architect I like to use concrete for its modern and unique look.
-It really feels architectural.
+I am Jorge Fontan, an architect in New York and owner of Fontan Architecture.
+I like to use concrete for its durability, modern nature, and unique look.
 I have even built entire homes out of concrete.
-I have another blog post if you want to read about Concrete House Design.
+We have another blog post if you want to read about Concrete House Design.

 Concrete Bathroom Floor

-Modern Bathroom Design
+Modern Concrete Bathroom Design

-Porcelain Concrete Look Bathroom Tile
+Concrete Look Porcelain Tile

-Concrete Bathroom Design
+Concrete Bathroom Designs

 Thank you for reading our blog post on Concrete Bathroom Design

 I hope this was helpful.
-Please leave questions and comments below.
-If you would like to speak with an architect, you can contact us directly.
+If you want to speak with an architect about a project you are planning, contact us at Fontan Architecture directly.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
-Jorge has a background in construction and has been practicing architecture for 15 years where he has designed renovations and new developments of various building types.
+Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.